 Express Your Concerns

 If you suspect that your child has been drinking on more than one occasion or that it’s an ongoing problem, you’ll need to handle the situation differently.
-It’s still important to talk to your child about what’s going on, but you’ll also need to take steps to try to get them some help.
+It’s still important to talk to your child about what’s going on, but you’ll also need to take steps to get them some help.
 You can start by talking to your child’s doctor or a local clinic about possible alcohol addiction treatments for teens.
 This may be the time to speak with a professional therapist about an intervention.
 Build trust with your child by letting them know you love them by opening lines of communication.
 At Destinations for Teens, we understand the motivations behind adolescent and young adult drinking.
 We’ve designed unique therapeutic approaches to help young people overcome teen drinking.
 For example, some of the therapies we offer include: